 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below.

-Based on our understanding of the company/industry, we identified that the principal risks of non-compliance with laws and regulations related to the UK tax legislation, and we considered the extent to which non-compliance might have a material effect on the country-by-country information.
-We also considered those laws and regulations that have a direct impact on the country-by-country information such as the Companies Act 2006 and the Capital Requirements (Country-by-Country Reporting) Regulations 2013.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the country-by-country information (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to increase revenue of the company, and management bias in accounting estimates and judgemental areas of the financial statements.
+Based on our understanding of the Company and it's industry we identified that the principal risks of non-compliance with laws and regulations related to UK tax legislation and breaches of UK regulatory principles, such as those governed by the Financial Conduct Authority, and we considered the extent to which non-compliance might have a material effect on the country-by-country information.
+We also considered those laws and regulations that have a direct impact on the country-by-country information such the Companies Act 2006 and the Capital Requirements (Country-by-Country Reporting) Regulations 2013.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the country-by-country information (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to increase revenue of the company, and management bias in accounting estimates and judgemental areas of the country-by-country information.
 Audit procedures performed included:

-- Discussions with the Board of Directors, internal audit, and senior management involved in Risk, Compliance and Legal functions, including consideration of known or suspected instances of non compliance with laws and regulation and fraud; - Reviewing relevant meeting minutes including those of the Audit Committee, and Board of Directors; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations or posted by unexpected users; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing over areas such as revenue and journals; and - Challenging assumptions made by management in their significant accounting judgements.
+- Discussions with the Board of Directors, internal audit, and senior management involved in Risk, Compliance and Legal functions, including consideration of known or suspected instances of non compliance with laws and regulation and fraud; - Reading key correspondence with the Financial Conduct Authority in relation to compliance with laws and regulation: - Reviewing relevant meeting minutes including those of the Audit Committee, and Board of Directors; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations or posted by unexpected users; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing over areas such as revenue and journals; and - Challenging assumptions made by management in their significant accounting judgements.

 There are inherent limitations in the audit procedures described above.
-We are less likely to become aware of instances of noncompliance with laws and regulations that are not closely related to events and transactions reflected in the country-bycountry information.
+We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the country-by-country information.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.